coolzhao/Geo-SAM/README.md

 - Use **Background Points** to exclude unwanted parts
 - Use **Bounding Box (BBox)** to limit the segment polygon boundary
 - The **BBox** should cover the entire subject
-- Remember to press `Save` button after the segmentation of the chosen subject
+- Remember to press the `Save` button after the segmentation of the chosen subject

 ## In Progress